FluxML/fluxml.github.io/getting_started.md

 <br>

->**Note:** With this pattern, it is trivial to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisation etc. Note that the pattern above is a simple julia *for loop* but it could also be replaced with a *while loop*.
+>**Note:** With this pattern, it is easy to add more complex learning routines that make use of control flow, distributed compute, scheduling optimisation, etc. Note that the pattern above is a simple julia *for loop* but it could also be replaced with a *while loop*.

 <br>

-Flux lets you do the same process with the [Flux.train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function. `train!` executes a single training step, and you can also put it inside a for-loop to execute more training steps.
+Flux lets you do the same process with the [Flux.train!](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1) function. `train!` executes a single training step, and you can also put it inside a for-loop to execute multiple training steps.
 For more information on training a model in Flux, see [Training](https://fluxml.ai/Flux.jl/stable/training/training/#Training-1).

 ```julia
 for d in train_data